jdgarrido10/edge-telemetry-platform/README.md

 OPC UA callbacks and `DatagramProtocol` are synchronous by contract — they cannot `await`.
 Blocking the event loop until space is available would freeze all coroutines.
 The alternative is explicit data loss under sustained overload: a logged discard is observable; a frozen event loop is neither.
 This is the correct tradeoff for a real-time ingestion system.

 **Single worker, not a worker pool**
-Current load is ~95 msg/s against a measured worker ceiling of ~6,300–8,300 msg/s with a real broker — a margin of ~66–87×.
+Current load is ~451 msg/s against a measured worker ceiling of ~6,300–8,300 msg/s with a real broker — a margin of ~14×.
 A pool would add coordination overhead: shared SQLite access requires lock arbitration, counter increments need synchronisation, and FIFO ordering across workers requires explicit sequencing.
 None of that complexity is justified before hitting a bottleneck.
 Scale when the benchmark says to.

-**SQLite for store-and-forward, not Redis or Kafka** SQLite requires no additional process, no configuration, and is durable across restarts. `executemany` within a single transaction (PRAGMA WAL) amortises commit overhead to >150 k msg/s at batch size 500.
+**SQLite for store-and-forward, not Redis or Kafka** SQLite requires no additional process, no configuration, and is durable across restarts. `executemany` within a single transaction (PRAGMA WAL) amortises commit overhead to >163,000 msg/s at batch size 500.
 The per-message commit figure (~442 msg/s) reflects the worst case of individual transactions — not the operational path.
 For the projected high-frequency scenario (~1,200 msg/s with MQTT down), batch throughput has sufficient headroom; the `BEST_EFFORT` classification reduces persistence volume further as the first line of defence.
 Redis would add a dependency and operational surface without solving a problem that exists at this scale; Kafka would be premature until horizontal partitioning is actually needed.

 **Drop on queue overflow, not block**
 The alternative to `put_nowait()` + discard in synchronous handlers is blocking the event loop — which would stall all in-flight coroutines including the worker, the HTTP server, and the OPC UA reconnect loop.
-Queue overflow at 2,500 in-flight messages already indicates a sustained MQTT or worker failure; adding producer backpressure at that point would amplify the failure, not mitigate it.
+Queue overflow at 10,000 in-flight messages already indicates a sustained MQTT or worker failure; adding producer backpressure at that point would amplify the failure, not mitigate it.

 **In-memory anomaly state, not persisted**
 Persisting per-sensor sliding windows adds write overhead and recovery complexity for a feature whose value is low-latency online detection, not historical completeness.
 After restart, detection resumes after `min_samples` new readings.
 Historical anomaly context already lives in InfluxDB via the raw series.
 The cold-start window is documented, not hidden.

 **MQTT QoS 1, not QoS 2**
 QoS 2 requires a 4-way handshake per message.
-At ~100 msg/s that is ~400 additional MQTT round-trips per second.
+At ~451 msg/s that is ~1,800 additional MQTT round-trips per second.
 The application layer already provides at-least-once semantics via `delete_batch()` post-confirm.
 InfluxDB deduplicates on `(measurement, tags, timestamp)`, so re-delivery of an identical point is harmless.
 QoS 2 overhead is real; the benefit is redundant.

 **No HTTP framework**
 Three read-only JSON endpoints do not justify an ASGI dependency. `asyncio.start_server()` from stdlib answers health checks in microseconds.
 HTTP/1.0-style connection closing is fine for low-frequency polling; it would be inappropriate for sustained query load, which is not a use case here.

 **Scalability limits**
-At current load (~95 msg/s), the architecture has ~66× headroom to the worker MQTT ceiling and ~5× headroom to the SQLite per-message ceiling.
-The documented stress scenario: 20 AC signals including high-frequency channels (wheel slip, accelerometer, suspension at ~60 Hz effective) under simultaneous MQTT outage yields ~1,200 msg/s ingress, exceeding the SQLite write ceiling.
-The `BEST_EFFORT` classification for those signals is the designed mitigation.
+At current load (~451 msg/s), the architecture has ~14× headroom to the worker MQTT ceiling and ~5× headroom to the SQLite per-message ceiling.
+The documented stress scenario: 21 AC signals including high-frequency channels (wheel slip, accelerometer, suspension at ~60 Hz effective) under simultaneous MQTT outage yields ~1,200 msg/s ingress — well within the SQLite batch ceiling (>163,000 msg/s), but persistence volume grows rapidly.
+The `BEST_EFFORT` classification for those signals is the designed mitigation: it reduces what reaches SQLite before the write path is ever stressed.
 A worker pool, Redis, or partitioned Kafka topic would be the next scaling levers — when the benchmark justifies it.

 ---